Director of Choral Studies Program:

 Dr. Gregory Gentry

 Welcome to the CU Choral Studies program website.
 Our choirs perform approximately two concerts per semester and regularly collaborate with ensembles such as the CU Symphony Orchestra, CU Wind Symphony and The Boulder Philharmonic.
 The academic year’s choral activities culminate in the spring with the combined choral and instrumental performance of a major work.
 Recent offerings have featured Duruflé's Requiem, Holst’s The Planets, Beethoven’s Symphony no. 9, Orff’s Carmina Burana, J. S. Bach’s Mass in B Minor, Stravinsky’s Les Noces, Brahms Ein Deutsches Requiem, and Britten’s War Requiem.
 While specializing in different types of literature, each choir is open by audition to all university students.

-CU choirs are open to students of all majors.
-An audition is required for all choirs except Collegiate Chorale.
+The choirs at CU are open to students of all majors.
+An audition is required for all choirs except Collegiate Chorale and Men’s Chorus.
 CU choral auditions are held by appointment at the beginning of each semester in Macky 102.
-Students may sign up for an audition time online at www.signupgenius.com.
+Students may sign up for a fall semester audition time online at www.signupgenius.com.
 Spring semester auditions are by appointment—sign-up sheet on the bulletin board outside of Macky 201—on the first day of the classes (and throughout the week).
-Detailed information will be posted outside of Macky 102 and on Facebook prior to each semester (our FB page is titled “The University of Colorado Choirs”).
-The audition consists of singing a prepared art song or familiar song such as “My Country ‘Tis of Thee,” singing through simple scale and echo patterns, and some sight-reading. (note: A prepared solo is required for consideration if you wish to audition for University Singers).
+Detailed information will be posted outside of Macky 102 and on social media prior to each semester (our Facebook page is titled “The University of Colorado Choirs”).
+The audition consists of singing a prepared art song or familiar song such as “My Country ‘Tis of Thee,” singing through simple scale and echo patterns, and some sight-reading. (note: A prepared solo is required for consideration if you wish to audition for Women’s Chorus and University Singers).
 Everyone must audition every year regardless of past participation in a CU ensemble.

 The following paragraphs provide brief descriptions of the specific choirs.